Spaghetti alla Nerano is a dish born in one of the most characteristic villages of the Amalfi Coast, Nerano.

 It is also said that this delightful first course was a favorite of two symbolic figures of Naples and Campania: Totò and Eduardo De Filippo, who would have said themselves madly in love with this typical local dish.

-Thinly cut the zucchini in slices, fry them in extra virgin olive oil and dry them on absorbent paper.
+Thinly cut the zucchini in slices, fry them in extra virgin olive oil until they are golden, add a pinch of salt and dry them on absorbent paper.
 It’s important to cut them thinly so to make a quick frying and not soak too much of oil.

 In the meantime, cook the pasta and prepare a base in the pan by browning a couple of cloves of garlic in six tablespoons of olive oil, being careful not to reach the point of smoke.
 When browned remove the garlic.